LeBron: Rockets’ Morey ‘wasn’t educated’ on China tweet

 So the players spent most of the week in hotels or on the court, with two NBA Cares events, a fan event and other public appearances all canceled by the league or the government.
 Several companies and state-run offices reportedly severed their ties with the NBA over Morey’s tweet and the league’s response to it.

+The NBA is not the first major corporation to deal with criticism from China over political differences.
+Mercedes-Benz, Delta Air Lines, hotel operator Marriott, fashion brand Zara and others also have found themselves in conflicts with China in recent years.
+In most cases, those firms snuffed out the issues with an apology.
+The NBA has not gone that route, instead supporting Morey’s right to expression.

 The Lakers and Nets also met with NBA Commissioner Adam Silver.
-James said he was happy with Silver’s handling of the controversy, which led to criticism of the commissioner from supporters on both sides of the Hong Kong movement.
+James said he was happy with Silver’s handling of the controversy, which led to criticism of Silver from supporters on both sides of the Hong Kong movement.

 “It was a tough situation for Adam as well, to put out a fire that he didn’t start,” James said.